 Admist a global pandemic that forced shuts downs, record unemployment, and moved education to remote learning, the College succeeded in opening the Barbara Salzman Center for Pediatric Eye Care on April 1.
 All lectures moved to remote, synchronous learning along with many of the traditional events such as Commencement, White Coat Ceremony, and alumni events.
 The University Eye Center remained open and launched a telehealth program to ensure patient care remained accessible while simultaneously teaching the upcoming ODs how to traverse a new way of providing care.

-The College will celebrate its 50th Anniversary throughout the year and concluding in June 2022.
 This also marks the 65th Anniversary of the Optometric Center of New York (OCNY) and the University Eye Center (UEC).